Saakshyam: Plot

 A mob attempts to seize a cow and her calf, and several people try to pursue them.
 Meanwhile, at Raju Garu’s home, the family is assembled for his son’s naming ceremony.
 Suddenly, the same people from the mob arrive and reveal that Munuswamy’s brothers have abducted the mother cow—one that belonged to the temple—along with many others.
 Incensed, Raju Garu confronts Munuswamy’s brother, rescues the cattle, and returns them home.

 The news of his brothers' humiliation reaches Munuswamy, and he and his three brothers go to Raju Garu's house, where the celebration is going on.
 They brutally kill every member of the family, except for Raju Garu's wife, who is injured.
-Raju Garu manages to distract the brothers while his wife runs away with the child, but she becomes weak and is unable to continue due to her deep injury.
+Raju Garu manages to distract the brothers while his wife runs away with the child, but she becomes weak and is unable to continue due to her deep injuries.
 Just then, the calf whose mother was saved by Raju Garu comes and stands in front of his wife.
 She takes this as a sign, wraps the child in a shawl, and ties him onto the calf.
-Munuswamy and his brothers come just in time to see the calf running away, and a chase ensures.
-The injured calf manages to evade the villains and land the baby on a truck carrying soil.
+Munuswamy and his brothers arrive just in time to see the calf running away, Munuswamy's second brother slit Raju Guru's Wife's throat to death and a chase ensues.
+The injured calf manages to evade Munuswamy and land the baby on a truck carrying soil.
 The villains see the child falling down the cliff and believe him to be dead.
 In order to conceal their crime, they set fire to the cowshed, because of the belief that even animals can become a witness to their sins.

 The story then goes into a narration where the narrator explains that even though Munuswamy is happy that he has destroyed every witness to his crime, he has forgotten that the five elements of nature that are present everywhere have witnessed his crimes and will surely do justice for his atrocities.